What is Artful Touch?

-Another great side benefit of having somatic education in a first session is that it gives you a new tool to use at home, and a built-in homework suggestion for returning clients that builds directly upon our previous work.
+A great side benefit of having somatic education in a first session is that it gives you a new tool to use at home, and a built-in homework suggestion for returning clients that builds directly upon our previous work.
 For this reason and more, many initial sessions include Somatic Unwinding®.

 * All Artful Touch Signature sessions are personalized, custom built in real time, and will always take into account our time allotted, best practices, and contraindications.
 Therefore, no Artful Touch session can ever be guaranteed to include any one modality, technique, or feature.

-At Artful Touch I offer clothed and draped massage options, table as well as chair work, prefer to work side laying whenever feasible, and only use the amount of emollient actually needed to get the job done.
+Artful Touch began in 2008 as a medical massage studio, and has slowly grown over time to include other healing methods in addition to massage.
+I offer clothed and draped massage options, table as well as chair work, prefer to work side laying whenever feasible, and only use the amount of emollient actually needed to get the job done.

 Safety is a key component of restorative touch, so I tend to check in a fair bit, especially with a new client.
-Anticipate verbal communication, assessment, palpation, twisting, stretching, compressions, rocking, and vibration as core elements of most manual modalities you might receive, along any combination of the following techniques:
+Anticipate verbal communication, assessment, palpation, twisting, stretching, compressions, rocking, and vibration as core elements of most manual modalities you might receive at Artful Touch, along any combination of the following techniques:

 - Mobilization: moving your limbs around the edges of their range, either passively or with your engagement.